mozman/ezdxf/docs/source/tables/ucs_table_entry.rst

         16  If set, table entry is externally dependent on an xref 32  If both this bit and bit 16 are set, the externally dependent xref has been successfully resolved 64  If set, the table entry was referenced by at least one entity in the drawing the last time the drawing was edited.
-(This flag is for the benefit of AutoCAD commands.
-It can be ignored by most programs that read DXF files and need not be set by programs that write DXF files)
+(This flag is only for the benefit of AutoCAD)
         === ========================================================

     .. attribute:: dxf.origin